Mel Schacher: 1970s

-From 1969 through 1975, Grand Funk was one of the U.S.'s top rock groups, managing to hold on despite an acrimonious parting with manager/producer Terry Knight and a musical shift toward a more commercial hard rock.
+From 1969 through 1975, Grand Funk was one of the top rock groups in the U.S., managing to hold on despite an acrimonious parting with manager/producer Terry Knight and a musical shift toward a more commercial hard rock.
 They achieved ten platinum-selling albums and two number 1 hit singles as well as several more top forty hits.
 In 1976 Grand Funk broke up over musical differences.

 Farner, Brewer, and Schacher decided to give Grand Funk another try in 1980.
 However, Schacher had developed a distaste for flying and elected to stay behind.

 1990s-present

 Schacher spent the intervening years making his way as an investor and occasional musician until, almost by chance, he reteamed with Farner and Brewer in a reunited Grand Funk Railroad in 1996.
 They recorded a live concert set, Bosnia, and a few new selections for a major anthology project.
 The original lineup toured until 1998, when Farner left to pursue his solo music career.
 Schacher and Brewer enlisted veteran musicians Max Carl (38 Special), Bruce Kulick (Kiss) and Tim Cashion (Bob Seger, Robert Palmer) and have continued touring as Grand Funk Railroad from 2000 to 2012 performing 40 shows a year to large audiences all across North America.